 During the intake interview, the student's accommodations and the procedure for obtaining the accommodations are reviewed.
-The student is responsible for picking up the Academic Accommodation Notice from Accessibility Resources to deliver to the professor.
+The Academic Accommodation Notice will be emailed from Accessibility Resources to the professor, the student, and the student's academic advisor.
 The student is advised of the following: